Dalpatram

 Dalpatram Dahyabhai Travadi CIE (21 January 1820 – 25 March 1898) was a Gujarati language poet during 19th century in India.
 He was the father of poet Nanalal Dalpatram Kavi.

 He led social reform movements in Ahmedabad, and wrote articles against superstitions, caste restrictions and child marriage.
 He dealt with the problem of widow remarriage at length in his poem, Vencharitra.

 Biography

-Dalpatram was born on 21 January 1820 at Wadhwan city of Surendranagar district in a Shrimali Brahmin family.
+Dalpatram was born on 21 January 1820 in Wadhwan, Surendranagar District, in a Shrimali Brahmin family.
 His father's name is Dahyabhai.
 Dalpatram grew up to the resonant chanting of 'mantras' and recitations of religious scriptures.
 He was a child prodigy and displayed his extraordinary literary skills by composing hondulas at the age of 12.
 He mastered the structures of rhyme, poesis and 'Vrajbhasha' as a Swaminarayan devotee under Brahmanand Swami, and later moved to Ahmedabad at the age of 24.
 In 1885, Dalpatram was made a Companion of the Most Eminent Order of the Indian Empire (CIE).

 Dalpatram died on 25 March 1898 at Ahmedabad.